Project-META/.github/profile/README.md

 ### 4. Verify the Configuration

-Check the client's "Execution Log" or "Script Console" to ensure that the MCG script executed successfully to generate the new configuration.
-If your base configuration is correct, it will output the number of identified proxies and proxy providers, and the generated configuration in JSON format.
-If there are errors, refer to the URL in the output and correct your base configuration accordingly.
+Check the client's "Execution Log" or "Script Console" to ensure that the MCG script executed successfully to generate the new configuration:

+- If your base configuration is correct, it will output the number of identified proxies and proxy providers, and the generated configuration in JSON format.
+-If there are errors, refer to the URL in the output and correct your base configuration accordingly.

 For detailed documentation, refer to the official client documentation.